syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/property customization.md

 3. Define SfListView as PullableContent of the SfPullToRefresh.
 4. Handle the pull to refresh events for refreshing the data.
-5. Customize the required properties of SfListView and SfPullToRefesh based on your requirement.
+5. Customize the required properties of SfListView and SfPullToRefresh based on your requirement.

 This is how the final output will look like on iOS, Android and Windows Phone devices when hosting a SfListView control as pullable content.